 STEAM-focused Professional Development Program for K-12 Educators

-Our field trip and educator programs are the most effective avenue for the Oriental Institute to fulfill its mission to bring an accurate understanding of and appreciation for the ancient Middle East to the next generation.
-For schools, ancient Middle Eastern history lends itself as a natural lens to teach STEAM (Science, Technology, Engineering, Art, Mathematics) as it is the time and place where the earliest innovations took place and new inventions were subsequently developed.
+Our field trip and educator programs are the most effective avenue for the Oriental Institute to fulfill its mission to bring an accurate understanding of and appreciation for the ancient and medieval Middle East to the next generation.
+For schools, ancient and medieval Middle Eastern history lends itself as a natural lens to teach STEAM (Science, Technology, Engineering, Art, Mathematics) as it is the time and place where the earliest innovations took place and new inventions were subsequently developed.

 The Teacher Cohort Academy offers teachers a structured pathway to collaborate with their school colleagues as well as professionals in the fields of archaeology, Egyptology, Near Eastern and Islamic archaeology, curation, artistry, engineering, and museum education while exploring STEAM subjects in the ancient world through various primary sources including artifacts, historical archives, narratives, and authentic research data.

-- Four monthly sessions in the fall guided by the University of Chicago content specialists and the Oriental Institute education staff
+- On-site workshops guided by University of Chicago content specialists and the Oriental Institute education staff

-- School field trip to participate in Ancient Innovators program the Oriental Institute Museum after attendance at workshop(s)
+- Free school field trip to participate in Ancient Innovators program at the Oriental Institute Museum after attendance at workshop(s)

 There will be two workshops in the Fall 2018 Quarter

 - Making the Past: Exploring How Ancient Objects were Built (Saturday, November 10, 9am-2:30 pm)

 - Explore Ancient Nubia (Saturday, December 15, 9am-2:30 pm)